hyper07/apan-project/README.md

 # APAN All-in-One Docker Stack

-This project is an implementation of a stack based on Docker (docker-compose) using MongoDB, PostgreSQL, Express JS (Node.js), Flask, Jupyter, and more.
+This project is an implementation of a stack based on Docker (docker-compose) using MongoDB, PostgreSQL, Neo4j, Node.js, Flask, Jupyter, and more.

 ## Features

 - **MongoDB**: NoSQL database
 - **PostgreSQL**: Relational database
-- **Express JS (Node.js)**: Web framework for Node.js
+- **NodeJS API**: Build DB structure and create API
 - **Flask**: Micro web framework for Python
 - **Jupyter**: Interactive computing environment
 - **Streamlit**: Web app framework for Machine Learning and Data Science